kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/3929-no-cri-socket-annotation/README.md

 ### Goals

 - Remove the use of CRI socket annotation on Node object
+- We will prioritize respecting the local setting over the global one.
-- For node customized kubelet configuration, it can be saved locally on disk with file path `/var/lib/kubelet/kubeadm-config.yaml` and we will prioritize respecting the local setting over the global one.
+- [Not decided yet] For further node customized kubelet configuration, it can be saved locally on disk with file path `/var/lib/kubelet/kubeadm-config.yaml`.
+(If not used, I will move it to Non-Goals)

 ### Non-Goals